Committed to Transparency

 Reportable Payments and Transfers of Value

-Direct (to the physician or covered recipient) and indirect (made to any third party, entity, or non-covered recipient for, or at the request of the physician or teaching hospital) payments and other transfers of value provided by manufacturers to physicians and teaching hospitals must be reported to CMS under Open Payments.
+Direct (to the covered recipient) and indirect (made to any third party, entity, or non-covered recipient for, or at the request of the covered recipient) payments and other transfers of value provided by manufacturers to physicians, non-physician practitioners and teaching hospitals must be reported to CMS under Open Payments.

 Applicable manufacturers are required to identify a nature of payment category for each transfer of value that they report.
 Similar to other pharmaceutical manufacturers, Sanofi US therefore has associated payments or transfers of value with what we believe to be an appropriate CMS nature of payment.
-In some instances, Sanofi US has used certain nature of payment categories, such as gift or grant, to include the capture of transactions that do not meet the criteria for any of the other categories provided.
-Please visit CMS.gov for FAQs on definitions and natures of payment categories.
+In accordance with CMS guidance, Sanofi US has used the nature of payment category of 'gift' for transactions that do not meet the criteria of the other categories.
+Please visit the CMS website for additional Open Payments information including FAQs, definitions, and natures of payment categories.

 Frequently Asked Questions